Nyctalopia: Causes

+Treatment

+Phentolamine as an eye drop is under development for the treatment of nyctalopia and is in phase 3 clinical trials for this use.

 Historical usage

 Aulus Cornelius Celsus, writing ca. 30 AD, described night blindness and recommended an effective dietary supplement, liver being a good source of vitamin A: "There is besides a weakness of the eyes, owing to which people see well enough indeed in the daytime but not at all at night; in women whose menstruation is regular this does not happen.
 But success sufferers should anoint their eyeballs with the stuff dripping from a liver while roasting, preferably of a he-goat, or failing that of a she-goat; and as well they should eat some of the liver itself."

 Historically, nyctalopia, also known as moonblink, was a temporary night blindness believed to be caused by sleeping in moonlight in the tropics.

 In the French language, nyctalopie and héméralopie have inverse meanings, the first naming the ability to see in the dark as well as in plain light, and the second the inability to do so.
 It is thought that this inversion from Latin happened during the 2nd century AD, even though the Ancient Greek νυκτάλωψ (nuktálōps) has been used in both senses.

 Night blindness, sometimes referred to as gravel, was occasionally documented during the American Civil War, particularly within the Confederate States of America.
 Like rheumatism, night blindness was viewed as a condition that could be easily faked or exaggerated and, initially, people with night blindness were regarded with some suspicion.
 Some soldiers who reported symptoms of nyctalopia also presented with symptoms of scurvy, suggesting a fundamental cause of poor nutrition.